 If you’re a sports fan, then you probably love ESPN.
 Unfortunately, for years the only way to watch ESPN was with a cable subscription.
-But now a couple of ways exist to watch ESPN online, no cable contract required.
-And it’s completely legal ESPN live stream options.
+But now a couple of ways exist to watch ESPN online, with no cable contract required.
+And, don’t worry – there are completely legal ESPN live stream options.
 No sketchy streams.
 No pop up ads.
 You can even watch ESPN online without cable, free for one full week this way.

 Watch ESPN Online Using DIRECTV NOW

 Not only do you receive multiple ESPN networks with DIRECTV NOW, you’ll also get A&E, AMC, CNN, FS1, NBCSN, FOX News, TBS, Bravo, E!, Food Network, Disney, TNT, and plenty of other channels.
 Want HBO or Cinemax?
 You can add one or both for a small monthly fee!
 Streaming and mobile devices work with DIRECTV NOW, so you won’t have a problem watching your shows at home or on the go.

 Not sure yet?
 That’s cool!
 Sign up for the 7-day trial to see if DIRECTV NOW is right for you.
 It’s a great way to get an ESPN live stream free for one week.
-Need a free Amazon Fire stick or maybe an Apple TV?
-All you need to do is prepay for your service and you can have a chance to get either of those free.
+Need a free Amazon Fire stick?
+All you need to do is prepay for your service for a few months and you can get a free device.
 Still have questions?
 Head on over to our DIRECTV NOW review and you’ll get your answers!
 And don’t forget to sign up for your free weeklong trial!

 Sling TV Offers ESPN Live Stream at Lowest Price